baracudaz/netatmo-lametric-proxy/README.md

 Go to the [LaMetric Developper site](https://developer.lametric.com)

-And create an app with user interface consisting of four frames:
+And create an app with user interface with following frames:

 1. "Name" frame for Outdoor temperature value
 2. "Sparkline" frame for Outdoor temperature graph
 3. "Name" frame for Outdoor humidity value
 4. "Name" frame for Pressure trend (icon) and value
+5. "Name" frame for Sunrise time
+6. "Name" frame for Sunset time

 Make sure to set the app to use *Push Mode*.
 Publish your app as a private app.